 Your body wasn't designed to sit in the same position for eight hours straight.
 But here you are.
 Desk job.
 Computer screen.
 Meetings.
 And by 3 PM, your neck is stiff, your lower back aches, and your hips feel like they've been welded shut.
+If the back pain is recurring, chiropractic care for low back pain may be worth a look.

 The standard advice?
 "Take breaks and stretch."
 But let's be honest - when you're deep in work, remembering to stretch every hour isn't happening.